Yalies/Yalies/README.md

 In each directory, a `.env.template` file is provided.

+The file that will be used for development is `.env.development`.

+Production environment variables are a bit different:
+- For frontend, the `.env.production` file is used.
+- For backend, specify them in the Google Cloud console ([docs](https://cloud.google.com/run/docs/configuring/services/environment-variables#setting))
+	- Note that `$PORT` is automatically specified and should not be specified in the console

 ### Cloud SQL Auth Proxy

 Google Cloud SQL has additional protections so that only authorized users can access the database.
 To connect to the database, you need to run the Cloud SQL Auth Proxy.